amirhosseinparsaei/Academic-inquiry-pipeline/README.md

   Currently the "Email finder" Only covers b and c (the a is easy to do).
 For senario d you have to use another method which I am currently workinng on.

 Use and share.
 Please notice that any sort of misuse from this repo is your own responsibility.

+**If you are new to any type of coding, proceed to rookie guide, Other wise proceed to codes.**